nzakas/understandinges6/manuscript/02-Functions.md

 # Functions

-W> This chapter is a work-in-progress.
-As such, it may have more typos or content errors than others.

 Functions are an important part of any programming language, and JavaScript functions hadn't changed much since the language was first introduced.
 This left a backlog of problems and nuanced behavior that made it easy to make mistakes or require more code just to achieve a very common behavior.

 ECMAScript 6 functions made a big leap forward, taking into account years of complaints and asks from JavaScript developers.
 The result is a number of incremental improvements on top of ECMAScript 5 functions that make programming in JavaScript less error-prone and more powerful than ever before.